stolostron/multicluster-observability-operator/README.md

     metricObjectStorage:
       name: thanos-object-storage
       key: thanos.yaml
-    statefulSetSize: 10Gi # The amount of storage applied to the Observability stateful sets, i.e. Thanos store, Rule, compact and receiver.
+    statefulSetSize: 10Gi # The amount of storage applied to the Observability stateful sets, i.e. Thanos store, rule, compact and receiver.
     statefulSetStorageClass: gp2
 ```

+For `statefulSetStorageClass` field, the operator have the following behavior:

+- If you specify storage class doesn't exist, the operator will use the default storage class
+- If you specify storage class exist and no previous PVC, the operator will use the specified storage class
+- If you specify storage exist and do not delete the previous PVC, the operator will use the PVC directly, it does not use the specified storage class

 <!-- Note: Find snapshot tags here: https://quay.io/repository/open-cluster-management/acm-custom-registry?tab=tags -->